simongoricar/gulp-nunjucks-sass-template/README.md

 - [**normalize.css**](https://necolas.github.io/normalize.css/) for a consistent base across browsers
 - [**pure.css**](https://purecss.io/) as the style foundation
 - [**include-media**](https://eduardoboucas.github.io/include-media/) (Sass library for @media queries) as a handy tool for consistent @media queries.
 Breakpoints customized with help from [a bunch](https://www.freecodecamp.org/news/the-100-correct-way-to-do-css-breakpoints-88d6a5ba1862/) [of](https://flaviocopes.com/css-breakpoints/) [articles](https://howto-wordpress-tips.com/responsive-breakpoints-tutorial/) [and frameworks](https://polypane.app/blog/css-breakpoints-used-by-popular-css-frameworks/) and packed into the `modules/_media.scss` module with shorthands for easy styling.
-- **Bones**, a small set of common rules compacted into mixins and CSS classes.
+- **Bones**, a personal set of common rules compacted into mixins and CSS classes.
 Short documentation is available in `bones.njk`/`bones.html` and the source is available at `src/scss/vendor/bones`.

-Each of these modules is located in `src/scss/vendor` and can be easily removed by deleting its directory and removing the import in `main.scss`.
+Each of these modules is located in `src/scss/vendor` and can be easily removed if you do not need them by deleting the relevant directory and removing the import in `main.scss`.

 ### 2.3.
 Development